cmu-sei/pharos/INSTALL.md

 version 1.61, and if your Boost version is newer, you'll need to update CMake or patch patch it by hand.

+An alternative is to use an older distribution of boost.
+Much of our testing has been done using version 1.60.

 You may be able to muddle through with the standard operating system packages under certain (unknown) circumstances.

 ```
 $ sudo yum install boost boost-devel
+-- or --
 $ sudo apt install libboost-dev libboost-all-dev
+-- or --
+$ sudo zypper install boost-devel
 ```

 ## yaml-cpp